 DEP to review the applications for the library or contract that review out if needed.

-The Library would be in 4 parts (Detail in attachment A)
+The Library would be in 4 parts (Detail in Attachment A)

 Reference archive of published academic scientific papers.

 BMP technologies of non-proprietary technology that have presumptive criteria from the 2010 Draft Stormwater Quality Applicants Handbook and Volume II Applicant’s Handbook with examples of these systems.